 But there is a reason why I do still give it its own category.

 There is so little information around about this important area of self-development and self-empowerment, that we need all the good resources we can muster.

 Influence and manipulation can overlap.

-I’m one of those who think that not only we can differentiate but who believes that we must differentiate.
+A third approach is that not only we can differentiate but we must differentiate.

 And it’s also important for self-development: anyone who wants to be a force for good in this world, it’s important to understand where the difference lies.

-In brief, I differentiate the two in this way: manipulation is win-lose, abusive, or victimize others.
+In brief, I differentiate the two in this way: manipulation is win-lose, abusive, or victimizing others.

 Don’t count on people to only limit themselves to persuasion, though.

 Instead, it’s better to arm yourself with knowledge on how to defend against manipulation.

 Power, the quest for power and personal drive is correlated with dark triad traits.